 The Gesture for "OK" is mostly used for that reason only, however, in Japan it can sometimes mean something very different.
 But what?
 Do you know?
 It can actually mean "Money"!
 When you want it to mean this you make the symbol and point your hand upwards.
 Have you ever heard about this before?

 Every country has its own strange and wonderful culture.
 You might think some things are the same across the world, but when visiting abroad, you realize that not everything is as it seems.
-When you visit Japan next, you should definitely try some of these gestures and information out to ensure you don't encounter any awkward situations!
+When you visit Japan next time, you should definitely try some of these gestures and information out to ensure you don't encounter any awkward situations!